Treaty of Nanking: Background

 In the late 18th and early 19th centuries, Britain faced a growing trade deficit with China.
 Britain could offer nothing to China to match the growing importation of Chinese goods to Britain, such as tea and porcelain.
 During Company rule in India, opium was grown on plantations and auctioned to merchants, who then sold it to Chinese who smuggled it into China (Chinese law forbade the importation and sale of opium).
 When Lin Zexu seized this privately owned opium and ordered the destruction of opium at Humen, Britain first demanded reparations, then declared what became known as the First Opium War.
-Britain's use of recently invented military technology produced a crushing victory and allowed it to impose a one-sided treaty.
+Britain's use of superior military technology produced a major victory and allowed it to impose a one-sided treaty.

+Negotiations leading to the Treaty of Nanking emerged gradually out of military defeat and internal policy shifts within the Qing Government.
+Qing officials increasingly recognized the necessity of negotiation, although policy at the imperial court continued to vacillate between resistance and conciliation.
+The imperial commissioners Keying and Yilibu were dispatched with the specific aim of opening talks, but they operated under constrained authority and were not impowered to act independently, highlighting the centralized nature of Qing decision-making.
+Early contacts were conducted indirectly through emissaries and progress was hindered by mutual mistrust, communication difficulties, and limited understanding of each other's diplomatic practices.
 The first working draft for articles of a treaty was prepared at the Foreign Office in London in February 1840.
 The Foreign Office was aware that preparing a treaty containing Chinese and English characters would need special consideration.
 Given the distance separating the countries, the parties realised that some flexibility and a departure from established procedure in preparing treaties might be required.